 Y Stuck Bits: Displays which of the luminance video bits are stuck.
-If the readout is " ---", then none of the bits are stuck.
+If the readout is "---", then none of the bits are stuck.

-Note: For 8bit video, since the unused bits are always low, "-----LL" is displayed when no other bits are stuck.
+Note: For 8-bit video, because the unused bits are always low, "-----LL" is displayed when no other bits are stuck.

-C Stuck Bits: Displays which of the Chrominance video bits are stuck.
+C Stuck Bits: Displays which Chrominance video bits are stuck.
 If the readout is "---", then none of the bits are stuck.